arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 Of course, it's a very basic use case of aspect oriented programming.
 You can be interested in expanding your knowledge about it and that's my proposals:

 * [Ports and adapters (hexagonal) design](http://alistair.cockburn.us/Hexagonal+architecture) - one of the most useful usecases of using AOP to structure your code wisely.
-Use of AOP here is not a need, but it's very convenient and in Arkency we favor to glue things up with advices against evented model, where we push and receive events.
+Use of AOP here is not a need, but it's very convenient and in Arkency we favor to glue things up with advices instead of evented model, where we push and receive events.
 * [aquarium gem homepage](http://aquarium.rubyforge.org/) - aquarium is quite powerful (for example, you can create your own join points) library and you can learn about more advanced topics here.
 * [YouAreDaBomb](https://github.com/gameboxed/YouAreDaBomb) - AOP library that Arkency uses for JavaScript code.
 Extremely simple and useful for web developers.
 * [AOP inventor paper about it, with a extremely shocking use case](http://www2.parc.com/csl/groups/sda/publications/papers/Kiczales-ECOOP97/for-web.pdf) - Kiczales' academic paper about AOP.
 His use case of AOP to improve efficiency of his app without making it unmaintainable is... interesting.